Asenapine sublingual tablets

 ASENAPINE (a SEN a peen) is used to treat schizophrenia and bipolar disorder.

 How should I use this medicine?

 Take this medicine by mouth.
 Follow the directions on the prescription label.
-Leave the tablet in the package until you are ready to take it.
-Do not push the tablet through the tablet pack.
-Peel back the colored tab with dry hands, gently remove the tablet, and place the tablet under your tongue.
-The tablet will dissolve quickly and be swallowed in your saliva.
-Do not chew, crush, or swallow the tablet.
+Leave the tablet in the sealed blister pack until you are ready to take it.
+With dry hands, open the blister and gently remove the tablet.
+If the tablet breaks or crumbles, throw it away and take a new tablet out of the blister pack.
+Place the tablet in the mouth under the tongue and allow it to dissolve, and then swallow.
+The tablet will dissolve quickly.
+Do not cut, crush, or chew this medicine.
 Do not eat or drink for 10 minutes after taking a dose.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 10 years for selected conditions, precautions do apply.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 breast enlargement in both males and females

 mouth sores, blisters, peeling or swelling inside the mouth